Mozzarella Meatballs In Tomato Sauce are juicy and soft meatballs, simmered in a homemade tomato sauce and topped with melted mozzarella!

 WHO doesn’t love cheesy meatballs?

 With my mother now working with us on Entice Films, the bonus of her being here with us is her cooking while we’re shooting.
 It’s a HUGE bonus.
 These meatballs happened while we were shooting our latest video for these Cinnamon Rolls, and we had no lunch planned.
-I mean, we COULDA eaten cinnamon rolls for lunch, but we didn’t wanna.
+I mean, we COULD of eaten cinnamon rolls for lunch, but we didn’t wanna.
 We wanted REAL comfort food.
-Mamas cookin’.

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!